leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/library-mode.md

 ## See also

-Library mode is also used for [`native` methods implemented in JavaScript][JNI].
+Library mode is also used for [native methods implemented in JavaScript][JNI].
 A `native` is effectively just a shorter library mode session.

-[JNI]: /docs/guides/Implementing-Java-native-methods-in-JavaScript
+[JNI]: /docs/guides/implementing-native-methods
 [`cheerpjRunLibrary`]: /docs/reference/cheerpjRunLibrary